synthesized-io/fairlens/README.md

 FairLens is an open source Python library for automatically discovering bias and measuring fairness in data.
 The package can be used to quickly identify bias, and provides multiple metrics to measure fairness across a range of sensitive and legally protected characteristics such as age, race and sex.

-## Core Features

-Some of the main features of Fairlens are:

-- **Measuring Bias** - FairLens can be used to measure the extent and significance of biases in datasets using a wide range of statistical distances and metrics.

-- **Sensitive Attribute and Proxy Detection** -  Data Scientists may be unaware of protected or sensitive attributes in their data, and potentially hidden correlations between these columns and other non-protected columns in their data.
-FairLens can quickly identify sensitive columns and flag hidden correlations and the non-sensitive proxies.

-- **Visualization Tools** - FairLens has a range of tools that be used to generate meaningful and descriptive diagrams of different distributions in the dataset before delving further in to quantify them.
-For instance, FairLens can be used to visualize the distribution of a target with respect to different sensitive demographics, or a correlation heatmap.

-- **Fairness Scorer** - The fairness scorer is a simple tool which data scientists can use to get started with FairLens.
-It is designed to just take in a dataset and a target variable and to automatically generate a report highlighting hidden biases, correlations, and containing various diagrams.

-The goal of FairLens is to enable data scientists to gain a deeper understanding of their data, and helps to to ensure fair and ethical use of data in analysis and machine learning tasks.
-The insights gained from FairLens can be harnessed by the [Bias Mitigation](https://www.synthesized.io/post/synthesized-mitigates-bias-in-data) feature of the [Synthesized](https://synthesized.io) platform, which is able to automagically remove bias using the power of synthetic data.

 ## Bias in my data?
 It's very simple to quickly start understanding any biases that may be present in your data.